 Nearly 5-10% of all the samples tested in Kent Scientific Services' laboratory are found to have some form of adulteration, and it's fairly consistent across the board.
 As prices go up for ingredients and components, one way suppliers try to save money and cut costs is by reducing or adulterating their products.
 Kent Scientific Services uses LECO instruments to make sure customers aren't misled about what, exactly, is in their food.

-To read the full article, find it in the August 2022 issue of eFood-Lab International here.
+The full article is available to read in the August 2022 issue of eFood-Lab International.